Nesseby Municipality

-The 1437 km2 municipality is the 62nd largest by area out of the 356 municipalities in Norway.
-Nesseby is the 343rd most populous municipality in Norway with a population of 854.
-The municipality's population density is 0.6 PD/km2 and its population has decreased by 5.2% over the previous 10-year period.
+The 1437 km2 municipality is the 62nd largest by area out of the 357 municipalities in Norway.
+Nesseby is the 344th most populous municipality in Norway with a population of 859.
+The municipality's population density is 0.6 PD/km2 and its population has decreased by 6.5% over the previous 10-year period.

-On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
-Previously, it had been part of the old Finnmark county.
+In popular culture: The municipality has been the main set of movies, as late as the 2020s.

 Name

+The municipality (originally the parish) was originally named after the old Næsseby farm since the first Nesseby Church was built there.
+The first element comes from the word nes which means "headland".
+The last element is by which means "town".
+Thus it's the "town on the headland".
+Historically, the name of the municipality was spelled Næsseby.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nesseby.

-The official name of the municipality was Nesseby before 1989 when it was changed to Unjárga-Nesseby.
+In 1989, the municipality formally changed its name to Unjárga-Nesseby.
 It was the second municipality in Norway to get a Sami name.
+This name was the old Sami name for the area.

+The meaning of the first element (u-) in the Sami name is unknown and the last element is njárga which means "headland".
 In 2005, the name was again changed, such that either Unjárga or Nesseby can be used.

-The municipality (originally the parish) is named after the old Nesseby farm, since Nesseby Church was built there (in 1858).
-The first element is nes which means "headland" and the last element is by which means "town".

-The meaning of the first element (u-) in the Sami name is unknown and the last element is njárga which means "headland".
+The spelling of the Sami language name changes depending on how it is used.
+It is called Unjárga when it is spelled alone, but it is Unjárgga gielda when using the Sami language equivalent to "Nesseby municipality".